Banks of templates for all-sky narrow-band searches of gravitational waves from spinning neutron stars: Introduction

 The organization of the paper is as follows.
 In Sec.\ II we introduce the linear phase model of the gravitational-wave signal.
 We consider here the phase with one spindown parameter included.
 For this model we compute the $\F$-statistic and its expectation value in the case when the data contains the gravitational-wave signal.
 In Sec.\ III we introduce some mathematical notions related with coverings and we formulate the constraints we want to force on grids.
 Section IV is devoted to construction of two different families of grids.
 The grids enable usage of the FFT algorithm in the computation of the $\F$-statistic for nodes of the grids and fulfill an additional constraint needed to resample the data to barycentric time efficiently.
 In Sec.\ V we discuss our results.
+In Appendix \ref{Ametric} we compare the language employed by us in the present paper (based on the notion of autocovariance function of the $\F$-statistic) with the language of a~metric in the space of signal's parameters.
 Appendix \ref{ALengths} gives some details of the optimal 4-dimensional $A_4^\star$ lattice and Appendix \ref{ACovering} contains a brief sketch of the algorithm we use to find covering radius of given lattice.